Claudia Wells

-Claudia Grace Wells (born July 5, 1966) is an American actress and businesswoman, best known for her role as Jennifer Parker in the 1985 film Back to the Future.
+Claudia Grace Wells (born July 5, 1966) is an American actress, best known for playing Jennifer Parker in the 1985 film Back to the Future.

-Life and career
+Early life

-Wells was born in Kuala Lumpur, Malaysia, but her family moved to San Francisco when she was seven weeks old.
+Wells was born on July 5, 1966 in Kuala Lumpur, Malaysia.
+Her family moved to the San Francisco Bay area when she was seven weeks old.
 She went to Marin Country Day School and French-American Bilingual School.
-Her father, a parasitologist, and sister, Jennifer, still live in San Francisco, but Wells moved to Los Angeles at the age of 14, later graduating from Beverly Hills High School.
-Wells also has a brother.
+As of 2014, some of her family still lived in that area.
+Wells moved to Los Angeles at the age of 14, later graduating from Beverly Hills High School.
+She has a brother.

-She started acting with appearances in TV shows.
-When she was 15, she became a born-again Christian at the urging of Dean Jones on the set of Herbie, the Love Bug.
+Career

+Wells appeared in ten operas between ages eight and twelve.
+She began acting in TV shows in the late 1970s.

 Wells played Jennifer Parker, Marty McFly's girlfriend, in the 1985 film Back to the Future.
 She almost did not end up in the first film of the successful franchise.
 According to Wells, she had been cast, but a pilot she had done for ABC had been picked up, and she was contractually forced to drop out of Back to the Future.
 During that time, Eric Stoltz had been shooting for five weeks in the role of Marty McFly.
-Melora Hardin was slated for the role of Jennifer though she never actually filmed any scenes.
 The producers halted filming and replaced Stoltz with Michael J. Fox.
 By then, Wells's pilot had been finished and she was recast as Jennifer, now shooting alongside Fox, having never filmed a frame with Stoltz.

-That same year (1985), Wells co-starred in Stop the Madness, an anti-drug music video sponsored by the Reagan administration, featuring several famous musicians, actors and athletes.
-The following year, she appeared in the TV movie Babies Having Babies, and the short-lived series Fast Times, a TV adaptation of the 1982 film Fast Times at Ridgemont High (Wells played Linda Barrett, portrayed by Phoebe Cates in the film).
+Also in 1985, Wells co-starred in "Stop the Madness", an anti-drug music video sponsored by the Reagan administration, featuring several famous musicians, actors and athletes.
+In 1986, she appeared in the TV movie Babies Having Babies, and the short-lived series Fast Times, a TV adaptation of the 1982 film Fast Times at Ridgemont High (Wells played Linda Barrett, portrayed by Phoebe Cates in the film).
 Following Fast Times, she did not appear again on-screen until the 1996 independent film, Still Waters Burn (released on DVD February 12, 2008).

 Leaving acting

-After her mother was diagnosed with cancer, Wells put her career on hold for family reasons, and told the studio she would be unavailable to reprise her Back to the Future role for the two sequels.
+After her mother was diagnosed with breast cancer, Wells put her career on hold for family reasons, and told the studio she would not be available to reprise her Back to the Future role for the two sequels.
 Actress Elisabeth Shue replaced her.
+Her mother subsequently died in October 1994.